 5. Dead Island 2

-In the video game space, 2023 continues to amaze with long-awaited sequels, remakes, and surprise hits.
-Perhaps more impressive is the fact that Dead Island 2, after so many trials and tribulations, is finally available to play.
-Under the mantle of developer Deep Silver Dambuster Studios, you’re able to pick between a pack of peculiar characters, either solo or in company of others online, to explore a semi-open take on sunny Los Angeles.
+2023 was a year stuffed with long-awaited sequels, remakes, and surprise hits.
+Perhaps the most impressive feat though is the fact that Dead Island 2, after so many trials and tribulations, finally came out.
+After swapping hands several times over a roughly ten-year period, Dead Island 2 was finally given the love and attention it deserved by Dambuster Studios.
+You’re able to pick between a pack of peculiar characters, either solo or in the company of others online, to explore a semi-open take on sunny Los Angeles.
 Of course, you can expect lots of crafting, jokey one-liners, and an absurd amount of blood splashed on your screen.

 One of the most interesting aspects of the sequel is how it uses a fairly popular mechanic in the indie game space, deck-building, to allow for experimentation when it comes to the skills you want to bring to the busy streets and luxury hotels.
 From passive augmentations that kick off after meeting certain criteria, such as defeating zombies in quick succession, to different attacks altogether, there’s plenty to play around with.
 Also, it’s one of the most gorgeous-looking games on the PS5 in recent memory.